-Police Department contact information is listed beginning on Page 25.
+Police Department contact information is listed beginning on Page 22.

-IMPORTANT: Victims under the age of 18 that file a report with Campus Security Authorities will be deemed a child in need and the appropriate authorities will decide of whether to pursue charges.
+IMPORTANT: Victims under the age of 18 that file a report with Campus Security Authorities will be deemed a child in need and the appropriate authorities will decide whether to pursue charges.

-If a student or associate has been the victim of domestic violence, dating violence, sexual assault, or stalking, the complainant should report the incident promptly to the Title IX Coordinator Valerie Mendelsohn, (949 743-5765), Title IX Administrators Mandy DeJong, (949-783-4952), or Nina Khiev, (949-783-4826), or Human Resources, (949-783-4029) by calling, writing, or coming into the office to report in person and the Safety and Security Department (if the victim so desires.)
+If a student or associate has been the victim of domestic violence, dating violence, sexual assault, or stalking, the complainant should report the incident promptly to the Title IX Administrators Mandy DeJong, (949-783-4952), or Nina Khiev, (949-783-4826), or Human Resources, (949-783-4029) by calling, writing, or coming into the office to report in person and the Safety & Security Department (if the victim so desires.)

-Reports of all domestic violence, dating violence, sexual assault and stalking made to the Safety and Security Department will automatically be referred to the Title IX Coordinator for investigation regardless of if the complainant choses to pursue criminal charges.
+Reports of all domestic violence, dating violence, sexual assault and stalking made to the Safety & Security Department will automatically be referred to the Title IX Coordinator for investigation regardless of if the complainant choses to pursue criminal charges.

-The College will provide a number of resources to persons who have been victims of sexual assault, domestic violence, dating violence, or stalking, and the College will apply appropriate disciplinary procedures to those who violate this policy.
+The College will provide a number of resources to persons who have been victims of sexual assault, domestic violence, dating violence, or stalking, and the College will apply appropriate disciplinary procedures to those who violate the Title IX policy.